awsdocs/amazon-kendra-developer-guide/doc_source/API_UpdateQuerySuggestionsConfig.md

 Required: No

  ** [IndexId](#API_UpdateQuerySuggestionsConfig_RequestSyntax) **   <a name="Kendra-UpdateQuerySuggestionsConfig-request-IndexId"></a>
-The identifier of the index you want to update query suggestions settings for\.
+ The identifier of the index with query suggestions you want to update\.
 Type: String
 Length Constraints: Fixed length of 36\.
 Pattern: `[a-zA-Z0-9][a-zA-Z0-9-]*`